 In the traditional presentation format, there is no correlation related to the use of the funds received.
 In the financial reports of huge corporations, all you will see in the long-term liabilities section of the balance sheet is the term ‘Long-Term Debt Net of Current’ and then the dollar figure.
 What the presenter has done is to combine all the debt into one line item on the report.
 For example, here is Walmart’s presentation:

 This is from Walmart’s 2014 report (their fiscal year ends on Sept 30th).
 By the way, all the numbers are in MILLIONS of dollars.
-So that $41,771 is actually $42 Billion.
+That $41,771 is actually $42 Billion.
 Remember, Walmart’s annual sales exceed $470 Billion.

 Long term debt is one line and look up in the current liabilities section; it shows the current portion of long-term debt.
 This is required under Generally Accepted Accounting Principles for publicly traded companies.